Counselling and Psychotherapy

 One of the central aims of therapy is the development of self-insight, something that can be useful and illuminating in a variety of ways.
 Cultivating self-insight could involve looking at how one feels/behaves/relates to others as well as why this may be.
-Looking at how and why somebody might wish to change and noticing what it is like as this process unfolds.
-It could involve looking at the past to consider how it informs the present, as well as looking at how the way one sees the future affects how they live now.
+It could involve looking at the past to consider how it affects the way we live in the present, as well as looking at how the way we look at the future the future affects how we work towards it.

-My primary discipline is Transactional Analysis, a widely applicable form of therapy that draws on psychodynamic, person centred, and cognitive behavioural theory.
+My primary discipline is Transactional Analysis, a dynamic and flexible therapy that draws on psychodynamic, person centred, and cognitive behavioural theory.
 One of its primary interests is looking at how an individual relates both to others and to themselves; drawing attention to patterns of thoughts, feelings, or behaviours they may be struggling with and working to encourage both greater insight and change.
 Transactional Analysis aims to have a theoretical base that is accessible to all and as such offers a framework from which many aspects of human behaviour and development, as well as individual identity, can be understood.
-There are many concepts and tools that can be, if desired, shared with clients during therapy, rather than solely informing the approach of the therapist.
+There are many concepts and tools that can be shared with clients during therapy, rather than solely informing the approach of the therapist.
 At the heart of Transactional Analysis is the therapeutic relationship, based upon empathy and openness.

 First coming to therapy can be a daunting experience, people often have little idea what to expect and can be unsure exactly what they want from it.
 As each client and each therapist are unique, each therapeutic experience will be different and unfolds as a process rather than in a predetermined order.
 My approach is flexible and based around the needs of each individual client, if you would like to know more about how I practice or the modality that I follow please do contact me or arrange an initial consultation.

 Experience and qualifications: